hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_welcome.md

   [loading] (https://lzinga.github.io/ASCII-Loader/)

-[7:10:16](#AW-ehZnMLjcNQzdQ_9i5v7m3K5LBKtYDADLKL9LoqL4) <hiiamboris (NOT THIS ONE)>: have you read the wiki page? Ì†ΩÌ∏â
+[7:10:16](#AW-ehZnMLjcNQzdQ_9i5v7m3K5LBKtYDADLKL9LoqL4) <hiiamboris (NOT THIS ONE)>: have you read the wiki page? üòâ

 [8:56:44](#j1H3KEq-RB_ysW6lxxAQwIxjdZuiflFLKBQnlkev1yA) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
 @ams02468 I think that you can print back-space character to remove and than replace content on the line.